 Do You Need to Take Supplements

 Like I said in the beginning, you should focus on getting your nutrition on point first before taking any supplements.
-And secondly, you don’t need to take all the supplements, only the ones you’re most deficient of.
+And secondly, you don’t need to take all the supplements, only the ones you’re most deficient in.

 Micronutrients actually have a much greater impact on how you feel and how you perform than you think.
-Your decision making, your cognitive processes and emotions are very much affected by them.
+Your decision making, your cognitive processes, and emotions are very much affected by them.
 That’s why it’s important to pay close attention to these things.

 If you want to learn other ways of optimizing your physiology and mindset, then check out my free e-book called the Body Mind Empowerment Handbook.
 It includes information on nutrition, exercise, sleep and even meditation.